 Figure 6.
-Reported violence used by perpetrators by country 14
+Reported violence used by perpetrators by country

-Not all targeted persons in our dataset suffered direct physical consequences from the lynching (Table III).
-Roughly 20% remained uninjured, mostly because the police intervened in time, or the targeted person was able to escape.
+Not all targeted persons in our dataset suffered direct physical consequences from the lynching (Table 4).
+Roughly 20% remained uninjured, mostly because the police intervened in time, or the targeted person was able to escape on their own.
 However, in 24% of the registered cases (543 cases), there was at least one fatality, and in 56% at least one of the targets suffered an injury.
 In 75% of the cases with a fatal victim, there was exactly one fatal victim, while in 25% of the cases it was more than one victim.
-Journalists often immediately report a lynching when the physical harm suffered by the target is not yet clear.
-This explains a high number of cases without reports.

-Table III: Physical consequences
+Table 4: Physical consequences

-Туре Number of events (Percentage of total reported events)
+Type Frequency

 No injury 464 (20%)

 Injury 1285 (56%)

 Death 543 (24%)

-No report 526